kristianhadberg/discord-strava-bot/README.md

 ## Features

 -   **Strava Authentication**: Connect your Strava account securely.
-- **Activity Sharing**: Automatically fetches your new activites and shares them in your Discord channel.
+-   **Activity Sharing**: Uses webhooks to effectively fetch new activities and share them in your Discord channel.

 ---